monicamendesmontanha/exercises_javascript/decisionStructure/README.md

 * 12 = 1 dozen and 2 units
 Test with: 326, 300, 100, 320, 310,305, 301, 101, 311, 111, 25, 20, 10, 21, 11, 1, 7, and 16

-2.20 Make a Program for reading a student's three partial notes.
+2.20 Make a Program for reading a student's three partial scores.
 The program should calculate the average attained per student and present:
 ```
 a.
 The message "Approved", if the average is greater than or equal to 7, with the respective average reached;
 b.
 The message "Disapproved", if the average is less than 7, with the respective average reached;